robbert-harms/MOT/docs/install.rst

 Installing Python
 =================
 Since it is a Python package we need to install the Python interpreter.
-Considering that Python2 is soon end of life, this package focuses on installing it using Python3.
+Considering that Python2 is soon end of life, this package focuses on Python3.

 Linux (Ubuntu)
 --------------